ILoveStudy/richardresume.io/english.resume.md

 ### Understanding V8 diagnosis

-- Have a little diagnostic experience with v8 engine
+- Have a little diagnostic experience with the v8 engine

 ### Javascript/typescript basics

-- Proficient in ES6/7, familiar with typescript syntax system and various details of application.
+- Proficient in ES6/7, familiar with typescript grammar system and various details of application.
 - Proficient in typescript, ES6/ES7 object-oriented programming

 ### Node.js service framework

-- Familiar with the use of nestjs architecture, build node.js server development
+- Familiar with the use of nestjs architecture to build node.js server-side development
-- Familiar with socket.io to build websocket real-time communication application
+- Familiar with socket.io to build websocket real-time communication applications
 - Proficient in express.js, loopback.js server-side framework, and proficient in its source code and principles
 - Familiar with tools based on the node.js ecosystem, such as:
   - Java's rapid development platform jhipster
   - Webpack
   - rollup
   - yoman
-  - above sea level
+  - npm
   - Gulp

 ## Front-end knowledge

-### Front-end foundation:
+### Front-end basics:

 - Proficient in DOM interface
 - Proficient in css3, css4